shikhir-arora/karma-simple/README.md

 ## Getting a Bot Token and Invite Link

 If you have done this before, then this should be pretty straightforward.
-If not, go visit https://discordapp.com/developers/applications/me/create to create an application.
+If not, go visit https://discordapp.com/developers/applications/ to create an application - click the *("New Application")* button on the top right of the page.
 Name the application with something you want to name it and save it - then choose "generate a Bot user" afterwords and generate the token, client ID, etc.

 If you plan to give your bot to other servers, check the "Public Bot" when generating it, so others can use your invite link.
 Otherwise, it will only work if (you) - the person who created the bot token - invites the bot.